 What Is a Lookback Period and Why Does Pitkin County Not Use Them?

 If offenses occur within the lookback period, the prior offense is associated with the subsequent offense.
-Therefore, if you live in a state with a ten year lookback, you could face a second offense DUI if you receive a second conviction in that ten year period.
+Therefore, if you live in a state with a ten-year lookback, you could face a second offense of DUI if you receive a second conviction in that ten-year period.

 Some states do not have an outright lookback period, but they do have specific laws in place to prevent a person from facing harsher penalties when the time frame is too significant.
 Colorado works differently and uses a rule of five years for consideration – but also will consider out-of-state DUIs.

 There are three facts to know when it comes to Colorado’s lookback periods: the five-year rule, out-of-state violations, and time past.

 - When DUIs are within five years of each other.
 If your two DUIs are within five years of one another, they will be associated together and you will receive harsher penalties.
 Therefore, the courts do consider convictions in that five-year period, and you will have longer jail sentences and most likely higher fines.
 For instance, if you are facing a second offense within 5 years of a prior DUI offense, you will face ten (10) days minimum jail with no jail alternatives possible.
 If your second offense is beyond five years, you will face ten (10) days minimum jail but might be subject to jail alternatives.

 - The state does consider other state offenses.
 Colorado does count DUIs from different states against you when they consider the sentences.
 For example, if you have a DUI in another state that uses the Interstate Driver’s License Compact (IDLC) – which Colorado also uses – then the courts will use that prior conviction when considering what to charge you with.